llStringll/Poly-encoders/README.md

 - With BeRT-small-uncased pretrained (from Hugging-Face pretrained models, this repo uses bert base uncased.
 Or get one from https://github.com/google-research/bert)

 The training was done on Google Colab(GPU) for lack of any other better option.
-With default parameters as mentioned above:
+With default parameters as mentioned above using BeRT base:
 - training speed 1.77it/s on avg.
 - eval accuracy 70.78%, so, recall@1/10 0.7078
 - avg. cosine similarity b/w context and its correct response 0.7165

-The entire experiment was repreated with same hyperparameters and arguements with GPT2 from HuggingFace at its core instead of Bert-base:
+With default parameters as mentioned above using GPT2 small:
 - training speed 2.01it/s on avg.
 - eval accuracy 72.3%, so, recall@1/10 0.723
 - avg. cosine similarity b/w context and its correct response 0.7476